minerva1404/real-time-transport-analytics/architecture/pipeline__architecture.md

 ---

-The diagram below illustrates the complete end-to-end streaming architecture and the responsibilities of each layer within the Medallion Architecture.
+The diagram below illustrates the complete end-to-end streaming architecture and the responsibilities of each layer within the Medallion Architecture: \
 ![Pipeline_Architecture](https://github.com/user-attachments/assets/9c0c1101-b2b8-43fa-a56c-00d8ea385208)